Culturally-Adapted Family Intervention Study (CaFI)

 - Analysing the collected information

-- Share findings with the public (including service users and families), health professionals. policy makers and academics
+- Share what we have learned with the public (including people who took part in the study), health professionals, policy makers and academics

 - Deciding what to do next

 Meet the research team

-Our research team comprises research and healthcare experts from all over the country.
+Our research team makes up of research and healthcare experts from all over the country.

 Professor Dawn Edge: Professor of Mental Health & Inclusivity, Division of Psychology & Mental Health, at the University of Manchester.
-Dr Edge will lead the project, overseeing all aspects including setting up, data collection and analysis, dissemination, ethics and governance.
+Prof Edge will lead the project, overseeing all aspects including setting up, data collection and analysis, dissemination, ethics and governance.
 She supervises the Trial Manager and Research Assistants (RAs) and oversee coordination across all sites.
+Prof Edge is currently on sick leave.
+She is expected to return in spring 2020.

 Professor Kathryn Abel: Professor of Psychiatry & Director of the Centre for Women’s Mental Health.
 Kathryn provides expertise in schizophrenia, trial design and senior oversight of the trial.

 Dr Lesley-Anne Carter: Lecturer at the University of Manchester.
 Dr Carter provides expertise in trial design and statistics.

-Dr Katherine Berry: Senior Clinical Lecturer and HCPC registered Consultant Clinical Psychologist.
-Dr Berry contributes to trial design, refining the intervention and supporting materials, and therapists’ training.
+Professor Katherine Berry: Professor of Clinical Psychology and HCPC registered Consultant Clinical Psychologist.
+Prof Berry contributes to trial design, refining the intervention and supporting materials, and therapists’ training.

 Dr Richard Drake: Senior Lecturer/ Honorary Consultant Psychiatrist, at the University of Manchester.

 Dr Drake contributes expertise in trial design and evaluating psychosocial intervention in schizophrenia, including expertise in culturally-adaptation.

 Professor Anthony Morrison: Professor of Clinical Psychology at the University of Manchester.
 In addition to expertise in trial design, Anthony facilitates service access and contribute expertise in trialling psychological interventions.

 Mr Paul Wilson: Senior Research Fellow at Alliance Manchester Business School and the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care Greater Manchester (NIHR CLAHRC GM).